The Search for Santa Paws: Plot

-They arrive at the orphanage, narrowly rescuing Paws from the incinerator and reviving him.
+They arrive at the orphanage when a shocked Quinn rescues Paws from the incinerator and reviving him.
 Jimmy arrives in the park, telling Comet of his endeavors.
 He meets Gus, who takes Jimmy to the orphanage to inform them of Santa's location.
 Will and Quinn come along with Haggis, Rasta, and T-Money.
 Eli commends Jimmy for helping and lets him keep the pin, dubbing him an official Santa's helper before he heads home.
-Stout and Franklin return to the orphanage, where they are greeted by Quinn's social worker, Mrs. Gibson, who has learned of the former's cruel and negligent nature through a phone call from Eli.
-She is given a court order stating she is fired by the state of New York, with Mrs. Gibson taking over the orphanage.
+Ms. Stout and Franklin return to the orphanage, where they are greeted by Quinn's social worker, Mrs. Gibson, who has learned of the former's cruelty and neglect through a phone call from Eli.
+She is fired after receiving a court order from the state of New York, with Mrs. Gibson taking over the orphanage.

 After explaining the situation to James and Kate, they rescue Santa and reunite him with his crystal, but its magic has depleted.
 Paws sacrifices his magic to heal Santa, reverting to his stuffed animal form.
 The next morning, Santa regains his health and he, Eli and Eddy rush back to the great Christmas icicle, which revives Paws as a full-grown dog named Santa Paws.

 Back in New York, after returning Quinn and Will to the orphanage, James and Kate decide to adopt them.
 Haggis, Rasta, and T-Money stow away in a mail truck to the North Pole and become official elf dogs.
 Gus brings the money he received as a charity Santa to the orphanage, and Mrs. Gibson invites him to spend Christmas with them.
 Santa and Santa Paws visit the Hucklebuckles on Christmas Eve and return Quinn's mother's ornament to her.

 On Christmas Day, James and Kate inform Mr. Stewart that they've decided to keep the store and continue the Hucklebuckle legacy.
 As Stewart leaves, he speaks to Hucklebuckle's spirit, wishing him Merry Christmas and telling him he got his wish.